PushpenderIndia/TerminalChat/README.md

   </a>
 </p>

 TerminalChat is a console based instant messaging application made for hackers written in python3 &amp; php.
-Gives all Basic Messaging Functionality
+Gives all Basic Messaging Functionality with a Console UI

 ## Features
 - [x] OS Independent (Can Work On Any OS).